I love it.. on the right mid drift of course.

-But on the right body it is great.posted almost 5 years ago
+But on the right body it is great.posted about 5 years ago

-Personally I find bared midriffs tacky unless the person is wearing a bikini so they’re a big no for me.posted almost 5 years ago
+Personally I find bared midriffs tacky unless the person is wearing a bikini so they’re a big no for me.posted about 5 years ago

 I think that they look cute with high waisted pants.

 There is a few cropped sweaters by french connection this winter that I LOVED and they were so cute with my 7 for all mankind ginger jeans

 i agree with the above poster. you have to have a long torso and a very flat tummy to pull this off. and of course with long torso you should have long legs as well…